raul-izquierdo/english/sources/vocabulary/Doing Things/Manipulating Things.md

     ?
 Los libros están por todo el suelo : `The books are all over the floor` ?
 Los papeles están tirados por todo el escritorio : `The papers are all over the desk`

+juntos = together
+    ?
+Los muebles están juntos en el centro de la habitación : `The furniture is together in the center of the room`

+separados = apart
+    ?
+Los muebles se han puesto separados : `The furniture has been placed/put apart` ?
+Cuando estábamos juntos, hablábamos sobre nuestros hijos.
+Cuando estábamos separados, hablábamos sobre nuestras esposas : `"When we were together, we'd talk about our children.
+When we were apart, we'd talk about our wives."`
+    ?
+Los dos puntos están separados por varios metros : `The two points are several metres **apart**` ?
+Mis padres viven separados : `My parents live apart now`

+separar
+    = separate (f)
+        - OJO: no usar _set apart_ -> destacar/reservar
+    ?
+Necesito separar los documentos importantes de los que no lo son : `I need to separate the important documents from the unimportant ones`

 ## Broken Things